- Whole School Curriculum

 Key strengths of the curriculum

-- Curriculum is planned to enhance cultural capital with focus on religious and non-religious worldviews, and thematic units at GCSE allowing for discussion of contemporary moral issues.
+- Curriculum is planned to enhance cultural capital with focus on religious and non-religious Worldviews, and thematic units at GCSE allowing for discussion of contemporary moral issues.

 Key strengths within Religious Studies